swiftlang/swift-evolution/proposals/NNNN-package-access-modifier.md

 ### `package` keyword

-A new keyword `package` is introduced.
-It is a contextual keyword, i.e. a symbol can be named `package`.
+`package` is introduced as an access modifier.
+It cannot be combined with other access modifiers.
 For example, the following is allowed.

 ```